jondawes/DelphixDevOpsDemo/README.md

 # SugarCRM / MSSQL based DevOps Demo

 Deploy, refresh and delete an MSSQL instance based on github actions.
+Used the standard Delphix Cloudshare lab environment to support a DevOps focussed demo.

 # Pre-Reqs